A French river cruise may be one of the most convenient and economical ways to explore Burgundy and Provence for those of a certain age.

-Our cruise: Structured but flexible
+Our French river cruise: Structured but flexible

 With twin beds, a small sitting area with a flat-screen TV, ample storage space, a full-shower and separate lavatory, and a sliding glass door with a French balcony, our cabin (#22) isn’t luxurious.
 It turns out to be extremely comfortable, however, light and roomy with twice a day maid service.
 The public areas (a lounge, dining room, deck and front porch) are warm and welcoming.

 Each evening before dinner, Balwinder briefs the group on places we’ll visit the next day.
 As our riverboat makes its way first along the Saone and then the Rhone River, we establish temporary residency at each town dock.

 In Macon, we are steps away from the sights and smells of a busy food market.
 In Lyon, we see the brilliant light display at night created by the city monuments, and awake to the colorful Flower Tree sculpture at Place Antonin-Poncet.
 At the small town of Tournon, we spot a 15th-century castle.
 In Viviers, we dock within walking distance of Roman ruins.
 In Avignon, we see views of the bridge made famous by the chanson.
 In Arles, we walk the same streets once traversed by Van Gogh.

 The half-day group excursions entail one to three-mile walks in each town, at a comfortable pace.
 Balwinder is joined by local guides who live in the towns we are visiting.
 We learn how invaluable it can be to know the locations of public restrooms and which ones require coins.